Enter Bird's Name in Search Box:

 There are four species of longspurs found in North America.
 Two of these, the McCown's Longspur and the Chestnut-collared Longspur live in the central regions of the continent.
 The Lapland Longspur has the widest range of all four and the Smith's Longspur nests in the far north and is only seen mostly during the spring and fall migrations.

-Longspurs are ground dwelling birds who prefer grass covered areas and low-lying tundra.
+Longspurs are ground-dwelling birds who prefer grass covered areas and low-lying tundra.
 If not for their singing in the spring and their aerial displays, these birds would remain unseen to most viewers.
 Sparrow-sized in appearance and having the same shy habits, the longspur walks along the ground as it searches for food.
-In the non-breeding season, the male specie has very colourful breeding plumage, which changes to a duller plumage somewhat similar to the female of their type.
+In the non-breeding season, the male species has very colourful breeding plumage which changes to a duller plumage that is somewhat similar to the female of their type.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.